aronbeke/meprom-tea/README.md

 # Membrane Process Modeling - Techno-Economic Analysis
 (meprom-tea)

-by Aron K. Beke
-King Abdullah University of Science and Technology

 This repository contains code to support the manuscript "Tipping the chemical separation iceberg: hybrid modeling for nanofiltration in energy-conscious manufacturing" (DOI:XX/XYZ).
 Nanofiltration, extraction, and evaporation models are included for process simulation and techno-economic analysis.

 Two functionalities are included, both run from command line: